filmbrood/Valkry/README.md

 - Batch 2D rendering (also with skipping)

 #### Contributing
-If you'd like to contribute to Valkry, feel free to clone the repository with `git clone --recursive https://github.com/filmbrood/Valkry.git`.
+If you'd like to contribute to Valkry, feel free to clone the repository with `git clone https://github.com/filmbrood/Valkry.git`.

 Valkry is primarily built and tested on Windows, originally with VS 2019, and now with Atom and MinGW.
 The code has been successfully built and tested on Linux systems with G++/GNU Make, albeit with a few more bugs than the former.